Alaaf and Helau!

 One of the most important traditions celebrated by German clubs in America is our 5th season – an extended holiday that spans Nov.
 11 through Ash Wednesday, known as Karneval.
 This month’s-long affair is all about fun, fantasy, a love for life, and a willingness to let loose!
 A series of events is planned throughout the season to honor hilarious, centuries-old traditions – and we have new royalty, themes, costumes, performances and members to celebrate every year!

 Below are images from the Karneval Opening event on Nov.
 18, 2023, themed a Red-Carpet Rollout!
-To view more images from this event, visit the Club Facebook page.
+To view more, visit the Club Facebook page.

 Karneval History, The Bar Version